prekha32/LAPD_ML/README.md

 3. **Visualization**:
    - Create interactive visualizations of crime trends using Plotly and Matplotlib.
    - Map crime hotspots using Leaflet.
-4. **Application Development**:
-   - Develop a user-friendly interface to present insights.

 ---

 ## Team Workflow